-Stormy Daniels files new lawsuit against Michael Cohen and her old attorney
+Stormy Daniels files new lawsuit against Cohen and her old attorney

 "These text messages show that the prior denials by Mr. Trump and Mr. Cohen relating to what Mr. Trump knew and about the honesty of my client were absolute lies," Avenatti said in a statement.
 "There was a significant cover-up here as part of an attempt to deceive the American people and Mrs. Trump and we intend on getting to the bottom of it."

+"This new lawsuit filed by Stephanie Clifford aka Stormy Daniels has no merit whatsoever as to my client, Michael Cohen.
+It appears to be yet another publicity stunt, and nothing more.
+We look forward to defeating the lawsuit in court," said Brent Blakely, Cohen's attorney.

+Cohen paid Daniels $130,000 days before the 2016 election, as part of a hush agreement to prevent the porn star from publicly discussing her alleged sexual encounter with Trump.
+In recent weeks, Trump also acknowledged that he personally reimbursed Cohen for that payment.

-Dave Wedge, a spokesman for Davidson, blasted the new lawsuit.
+Dave Wedge, a spokesman for Davidson, also blasted the new lawsuit.

 "This outrageously frivolous lawsuit is yet another desperate attempt by Michael Avenatti to continue his 'publicity tour,' as well as divert attention from the recent allegations against him relating to bankruptcy proceedings and the failure to withhold millions of federal employee taxes," Wedge said.